It’s quick and easy setting up a sole trader business. You don’t need to do anything special and is great to test the waters of your new business.

 Register for VAT

 We will advise you whether the company should be registered for VAT from the outset.
 While VAT registration is voluntary until the income of the company exceeds £85,000 in the last 12 months, in some circumstances it may make sense to register early.
-For example, registering under the Flat Rate VAT Scheme can be a benefit in the first year of trading.
+For example, if you are incurring high levels of expenditure, or plan to purchase any assets, you can claim the VAT element back.

 We’ll talk you through your different options, the best approach will depend on the industry you work in.